admission2024/Admission_Cell-2024/General.md

 - Online registration is accessible from any location.
 This service is also provided at the registration desk, wherein faculty deputed on the registration desk will register the candidate on the portal.
 - For all under-graduate courses (except B.Arch.) there is a registration fee of Rs.
 200/- (non-refundable and non-adjustable).
 - Fees can be paid either online or offline.
-- Payments made offline should be submitted to Mr. Bhagwant Singh at the TCC Office.
+- Payments made offline should be deposited to Mr. Bhagwant Singh at the TCC Office.
 - Upon successful payment of fees, a mentor will be assigned to the candidate to provide guidance throughout the admission process.
-- If there are payment related issues, please reach out to Mrs. Inderpal Kaur from the Accounts Branch for assistance in resolving the matter.
+- If there are any payment related issues, please reach out to Mrs. Inderpal Kaur from the Accounts Branch for assistance in resolving the matter.

 ## Quick links